VasilisPngs/FreshPC/README.md

-**FreshPC:** This script clears temporary files and queue list in memory which helps to speed up perfomance the system.
+**FreshPC:** This script clears temporary files and the queue list in memory which helps to speed up perfomance the system.